solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 ## What Is a Circuit?

-A circuit is simply a pathway that allows electricity to flow from a power source (like a battery or solar panel), through wires and devices (such as lights, appliances, or other loads), and back to the power source.
+A circuit is a pathway that allows electricity to flow from a power source (like a battery or solar panel), through wires and devices (such as lights, appliances, or other loads), and back to the power source.

 For electricity to move and do useful work, the circuit must be complete — meaning there is a continuous path with no breaks.
 If the circuit is broken (like when a switch is turned off or a wire is disconnected), the flow of electricity stops.